jecklgamis/envoy-proxy-example/README.md

 [![Build](https://github.com/jecklgamis/envoy-proxy-example/actions/workflows/build.yml/badge.svg)](https://github.com/jecklgamis/envoy-proxy-example/actions/workflows/build.yml)

-An Alpine Linux-based Envoy Proxy image.
-This is a reference implementation for building an Envoy Proxy side car for observing your microservice, a general reverse proxy, a test infrastructure for your HTTP fault injection tests, or if you're simply exploring Envoy Proxy features.
+An example Envoy Proxy.
+This is a reference implementation for building an Envoy Proxy sidecar for observing your microservice, a general reverse proxy, a test infrastructure for your HTTP fault injection tests, or if you're simply exploring Envoy Proxy features.
 See the [Envoy Docs](https://www.envoyproxy.io/docs/envoy/latest/) for more info.

 This container runs a statically configured HTTP/HTTPS listener and routes `/` traffic to a co-located upstream `app.js` running on port 5050.

-Run the Docker from Docker Hub](https://hub.docker.com/r/jecklgamis/envoy-proxy-example):
+Run the Docker image from [Docker Hub](https://hub.docker.com/r/jecklgamis/envoy-proxy-example)

 ```
 docker run -p 8080:8080 -p 9901:9901 -p 8443:8443 jecklgamis/envoy-proxy-example:main
 ```